vrurg/vrurg.github.io/_arfb-publication/01-introduction.md

 <!--more-->

 ... this series is not about Raku basics.
 Instead here one can find information about how Raku works from inside-out.
-I plan to talk about things which are often either not on the surface, or not well-documented yet, or totally hidden behind the scenes for any other reason.
+I plan to write about things which are often either not on the surface, or not well-documented yet, or totally hidden behind the scenes for any other reason.